carolsusieo/tomcat-vm/README.md

 	access app from browser : 192.168.33.10:8080/hello-spring
 	access second app :192.168.33.10:8080/hello-carol

-Tomcat will now be running on the VM on port 8080 without the management GUI available.
+Tomcat will now be running on the VM on port 8080 with the management GUI available - as user: admin, password: secret

 Screenshots